 9. Take care when sharing your screen

 Sharing your screen in a virtual meeting may show your device to others exactly as you see it, including any open tabs or documents.
 Before sharing your screen, you should close anything you don’t need and make sure your notifications and pop-up alerts are switched off.

 10. Don’t keep data for longer than you need it

 Getting rid of data you no longer need will free up storage space.
 This also means you have less personal information at risk if you suffer a cyber-attack or personal data breach.

 11. Dispose of old IT equipment and records securely

-Before you get rid of them, make sure no personal data is left on personal computers, laptops, smartphones or any other devices.
+You must make sure no personal data is left on computers, laptops, smartphones or any other devices, before you dispose of them.
 You could consider using deletion software, or hire a specialist to wipe the data.
-This will ensure no one can access information they’re not supposed to see when you dispose of the equipment.